I know it’s really hard to get worse at something we practice. How to improve your writing offers a variety of methods.

-Here are some great resources to help you get better at writing:
+Here are some great resources to help decide exactly how to improve your writing:

 - John Soares, whom I’ve dubbed the productivity guru wrote Write Faster: 12 Top Tips for Freelance Writers.
 While faster isn’t always better, it’s surprising how often it is.
 Faster writing means you won’t get bogged down in perfectionism – one of John’s tips and one of mine.

 - Cathy Miller’s blog has an interesting guest post called Twitter Business Writing Tips.